paritytech/polkadot/zombienet_tests/README.md

 ## Questions / permissions

-Ping in element to @javier:matrix.parity.io to ask questions or grant permission to run the test from your local setup.
+Ping in element @javier:matrix.parity.io to ask questions or grant permission to run the test from your local setup.